Family Medicine Residency Training Program

 The mission of the Family Medicine Residency Training Program is to recruit and train physicians from diverse backgrounds who are interested in providing care to the underserved communities of San Diego, while providing high-quality, broad-based clinical education and experience.

-Our Family Medicine Training Residency is a community-based training program located in the City Heights neighborhood of San Diego.
-City Heights, the most ethnically diverse community in San Diego and one of the most ethnically diverse communities in the nation, is called home by a large number of Latinos, Somali, Vietnamese and Cambodians.
-The clinic provides approximately 65,000 patient visits annually and has both the Joint Commission Patient Centered Medical Home Designation and NCQA Level 3 Patient-Centered Medical Home Recognition.
+Our Family Medicine Residency Program is a community-based training program located in the City Heights neighborhood of San Diego.
+City Heights, the most ethnically diverse community in San Diego and one of the most ethnically diverse communities in the nation, is called home by a large number of Latino, Somali, Vietnamese and Cambodian peoples.
+The clinic, which houses our residents’ continuity clinic, provides approximately 65,000 patient visits annually and has both the Joint Commission Patient-Centered Medical Home Designation and NCQA Level 3 Patient-Centered Medical Home Recognition.
 City Heights was selected by the California Endowment as one of 14 Building Healthy Communities sites in California.
 The sites were chosen “based on social determinants of health data used to identify areas that are impacted by poor health outcomes, but have the potential to inspire policy changes to create a healthy environment for all Californians.”
+What better way to understand the impact of social determinants of health and learn how to improve health care outcomes than to practice in an underserved environment where those determinants are front and center?

-Community-based ambulatory health care is the future of medicine in the United States and we are excited to lead the way.
-Our program will provide the highest-quality education in a real-world setting to improve the health disparities of our community’s most vulnerable patients.
+Community-based ambulatory health care is the future of medicine in the United States, and we are excited to lead the way.
+Our program provides the highest-quality education in a real-world setting to improve the health disparities of our community’s most vulnerable patients.